 Repairs, additional improvements and updates were made to the remaining part of the building.
 A brick facade and white tongue-in-groove doors were added to coordinate with the Cattle Barn and a new “Treehouse” was built with “Iowa’s Largest Cowboy Hat” as its roof.

-In 50 years Stockman’s Inn has grown from being able to seat 80 people to about 350, expanded from 5 employees to over 60, and has served governors, senators, presidential candidates and entertainers.
+In over 50 years Stockman’s Inn has grown from being able to seat 80 people to about 350, expanded from 5 employees to over 60, and has served governors, senators, presidential candidates and entertainers.

 But our favorite customers will always be the farm families, our local friends and acquaintances, and everyone in a cowboy hat.
 We still love to hear people say, “I’ll meet ya’ at Stockman’s”!